nyyshaaa/nyyshaaa/README.md

 - 🔭 I’m currently learning and experimenting with **back-end software engineering** for optimizations, analytics ,performance tuning and scalability.
 - 🌱 Back-end Engineering Experience via hands on learning — 7.5 months (November 2024 - August end 2025) + ongoing.
-- 💡 Passionate about building **efficient, reliable, and secure systems** — with a keen eye on optimizations, observability, and clean architecture.
+- 💡 Passionate & energetic about building **efficient, reliable, and secure systems** — with a keen eye on optimizations, observability, and clean architecture.
 - 💼 Actively seeking **Back-End Engineer**, **Python Developer**, or **Software Engineer** roles.
 - 🛠️ Previous experience in:
   - 🖥️ **Frontend Engineering** 5 months(2022) — built and deployed interactive UIs.